-Video game developers have the option to go broad with their skills, or go deep.
-If you want to develop games for a specific system (i,e. exclusively XBox One or Android), you could do that.
-You could also specialize in a specific type of game (i.e. be the queen of real-time strategy games or action adventure games).
+Video game developers have the option to go abroad with their skills or go deep.
+If you want to develop games for a specific system (i,e. exclusively Xbox One or Android), you could do that.
+You could also specialize in a specific type of game (i.e. be the queen of real-time strategy games or action-adventure games).

 While specialization is possible, it tends to make more sense when you work as part of a larger team.
 If your employer needs you to work on the PS4 port and you have the know-how, you might not be in a position to say no.

 Specialization is also possible if you go freelance.
 It’s usually recommended because when you do a specific thing very well, it’s easier to find clients to grow your business.
 If my company wants to build a quick game for iOS that involves animals, who would we end up picking?

 The “video game programmer” with five years’ worth of experience, or

 The “iOS app developer who specializes in animal-based games”